 Media specialist Dorothy Slaga crafts and refines the ministry’s messages, and promotes our community presence and online exposure.
 The surrounding community learns about our invaluable assistance through posters, flyers and newsletter mailings which she creates, as well as newspaper articles and advertisements.
 Dorothy is the public voice of SCSM.

-Our Executive Assistant, Danette Jennings, enhances the Executive Director’s effectiveness by providing a full range of office management and administrative support to facilitate the efficient operation of SCSM.
-Among other things, she manages the calendar for the Executive Director as well as our lay and pastoral counselors, and assists with the management of SCSM’s 100+ volunteers.
+Our Executive Assistant, Danette Jennings, enhances the Executive Director’s effectiveness by providing a full range of office management and administrative support to facilitate the efficient day-to-day operation of SCSM.
+Among other things, she manages the calendar for the Executive Director as well as all of our lay and pastoral counselors, maintains the company website, and is responsible for updating and creating Policies and Procedures for the center.

 Our Staff Volunteer Coordinator, Angie Wilson, manages SCSM’s 100+ volunteers.
 Angie works closely with our volunteers, coordinating the day-to-day volunteer ministry opportunities as well as our various special events.
 She is also responsible for the many administrative aspects associated with the volunteers, as well as sending out a weekly communication to keep everyone updated on the upcoming opportunities of the center.